I split my time between the Bay Area in California, NYC and London.

 Ánimo!

-In a part of Midtown East better known for quick lunches and business dinners, Ánimo! stands out by doing something radical: taking its time.
-This all-day Mexican restaurant is built around a simple but refreshing idea—real food, made from scratch, with zero shortcuts.
+In a part of Midtown East better known for quick lunches and business dinners, Ánimo! stands out by doing something refreshingly simple: cooking from scratch.
+This all-day Mexican restaurant is built around one honest idea—real food, made the right way, with no shortcuts.
 From housemade pan dulce in the morning to slow-simmered mole poblano at night, Ánimo! isn’t interested in “reimagining” anything.
 It’s here to honor the real thing.
 The menu moves across Mexico’s diverse culinary landscape with purpose.
 Each dish is rooted in its regional tradition—no mashups, no trend-chasing.
 You’ll find huachinango a la veracruzana (red snapper in a tomato, olive and caper sauce straight from Veracruz), tacos gobernador from Sinaloa with shrimp and melted cheese, and deeply flavorful chiles rellenos that don’t apologize for being rich, satisfying and true to form.
 Breakfast is no afterthought, either—chilaquiles, molletes and other staples hold their own with serious flavor and no frills.
 The space itself feels calm and confident, more thoughtful than flashy.
 It’s the kind of restaurant that’s easy to settle into, whether you’re grabbing coffee and pastry in the morning, sliding into a booth for lunch or unwinding with friends over dinner and mezcal.
 There’s no showboating here—just strong technique, a respect for tradition and a serious commitment to Mexican hospitality.
-And yes, the service lives up to the name. Ánimo is a Spanish word that roughly translates to “spirit” or “encouragement
+And yes, the service lives up to the name. Ánimo is a Spanish word that roughly translates to “spirit” or “encouragem

 Thin Cookies